BeyondIntractability.org BeyondIntractability.org

 To encourage tolerance, parties to a conflict and third parties must remind themselves and others that tolerating tolerance is preferable to tolerating intolerance.
 Following are some useful strategies that may be used as tools to promote tolerance.

 In Dialogue: To enhance communication between both sides, dialogue mechanisms such as dialogue groups or problem solving workshops provide opportunities for both sides to express their needs and interests.
 In such cases, actors engaged in the workshops or similar forums feel their concerns have been heard and recognized.
-Restorative justice programs such as victim-offender mediation provide this kind of opportunity.
-For instance, through victim-offender mediation, victims can ask for an apology from the offender.[8]
+Restorative justice programs such as victim-offender mediation provide this kind of opportunity as well.
+For instance, through victim-offender mediation, victims can ask for an apology from the offender and the offender can make restitution and ask for forgiveness.[8]

 What Individuals Can Do